gmlarumbe/verilog-ext/README.md

 ### MELPA ###

 `verilog-ext` is available on MELPA.
+It includes `verilog-ts-mode` as a dependency.

-`verilog-ts-mode` is not yet available on MELPA.
+If you only want to experiment with tree-sitter, `verilog-ts-mode` is also available on MELPA as a separate package.
 See the [wiki](https://github.com/gmlarumbe/verilog-ext/wiki/Tree-sitter) for more info.

 ### straight.el ###